symfony/symfony-docs/notifier.rst

 .. versionadded:: 5.2

-    The Smsapi, Infobip and Mobyt integrations were introduced in Symfony 5.2.
+    The Smsapi, Infobip, Mobyt and Esendex integrations were introduced in Symfony 5.2.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: